utilyre/condot/README.md

    ./scripts/build-wasm.sh
    ```

-   This will generate the essential files at `./build` for running the game in a browser.
+   This will generate the essential for running the game in a browser files in
+   the `./build/` directory.

 4. Serve the build files using a tool like Python's http module: